sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 software/bwa index reference/chrM.fa
 ```
 ---
-#### Prepare the FASTA file for use as a referenence for the [genome analysis toolkit (GATK)](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4)
+#### Prepare the FASTA file for use as a reference for the [genome analysis toolkit (GATK)](https://gatk.broadinstitute.org/hc/en-us/articles/360036194592-Getting-started-with-GATK4)
-Create two needed files to access and safety check access to the reference files:
+Create two files needed to access and safety check access to the reference files:
 - a .DICT dictionary of the contig names and sizes
 - a .FAI fasta index file to allow efficient random access to the reference bases.
 You have to generate these files in order to be able to use a Fasta file as reference: